rackerlabs/design-system/_docs/style/spacing.md

 ## Component

 Components are buttons, input fields, icons, and so on.
 Components are often placed next to each other horizontally (inline).
 All components sizing and spacing is defined in multiples of four.

+“Inline” spacing values are applied to the space between components.
+This rule uses 8px in most cases, and 4px for close proximity association.

 {% endcolumn %}
 </div>